kunhwiko/concepts/networks.md

 IP address
   a) determines "where" the machine is
   b) IP addresses can vary based on your location
-  c) IP addresses will efficiently narrow down from L3 to the correct L2 network, where your computer can then be located through MAC addresses
+  c) IP addresses will efficiently narrow down from L3 to the correct L2 network, where computers can then be located through MAC addresses
 ```

 ##### Security Fundamentals